postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 An environment is a set of [variables](/docs/sending-requests/variables/) you can use in your Postman requests.
 You can use environments to group related sets of values together and manage access to shared Postman data if you are working as part of a team.

-## Environments quick start

-A typical use of environments could work as follows:

-* You have a production API and a development API, at different locations.
-* You use two environments, one for development and one for production.
-* Each environment includes a variable to store the base URL.
-* Each request in your collection refers to the variable in the URL field.
-* You toggle between environments when running your requests to test them against either the development or the production environment.
-* _Within your organization, you could have a team that only has access to the development environment, and individual team members with edit vs read-only access to specific environments._

-You can use the current value of your environment variables to ensure that sensitive data values such as credentials are not accidentally shared.
-By using environments rather than global variables, you can control visibility of your data values within your workspace and team.

 ## Contents

 * [Creating environments](#creating-environments)